25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance (One Way): 0.3 - 2.1 miles / 0.5 - 3.4 km

-With expansive views of the High Sierras on one side and beautiful west-facing views of the sunset on the other, the Moro Rock Trail is easily one of the best day hikes in Sequoia National Park!
+With expansive views of the High Sierras on one side and beautiful west-facing views toward sunset on the other, the Moro Rock Trail is easily one of the best day hikes in Sequoia National Park!

-To learn more about both options, I highly encourage you to check out my separate article, which includes detailed photos of the final ascent up Moro Rock, the most visited section of the entire hike.
+To learn more about both options, I highly recommend reading my separate article, which includes detailed photos of the final ascent up Moro Rock, the most visited section of the entire hike.

 Read My Separate Post: Moro Rock Trail